dalvarado98/source-blog/src/content/welcome.md

 Welcome to WordGaze, first of all thank you for visiting my blog.

-This blog is kind of an experiment, so you can expect to find lots of multiple subjects that I choose to adress,there are no boundaries except for my interests, but still I'll try to focus on some subjects more than others, specially with __software development__, which is my career.
+This blog is kind of an experiment, so you can expect to find lots of multiple subjects that I choose to adress, there are no boundaries except for my interests, but still I'll try to focus on some subjects more than others, specially with __software development__, which is my career.

 __A few things about me__:
 1. I'm a Software developer; currently I work primarly with .Net but I like to explore other technologies so don't worry, I wont spam this blog wih .Net and Microsoft stuff.